PhoenixTales/wiki.gothicarchive.org/misc/nations.md

 title: Nations
 ---

-## Creesh a Suul
-- `from the north, where all the water freezes immediately`
-- `wrapped in bright blue simple leather robes`
-- `blue eyes under blonde hair`
-- `bright blue wave pattern that covered the left side of the face and neck`
-- their swords are called `Qinna Suul`
-  - they have `ornate hilts`
-  - permanently freeze hand of the thief who steals them
-- have special connection with `Polar Bears`
-- at least some of them have violet eyes

 ## Hueroth
 - "barbaric" northern tribe known reddish beards and blue eyes
 - in previous generations had repeatedly haunted the coast of the kingdom and sent many merchant ships to the bootom of the sea